nicoMeynet/BatterySimu/README.md

 | **Total Injected**        | **6328**      | **3783**        | **-2545**   | **253**     |

 #### Consumed Energy
+The table below shows the energy consumed from the grid.
+Adding a battery is expected to reduce the amount of energy consumed from the grid.

 | Phase                     | Current (kWh) | Simulated (kWh) | Delta (kWh) | Delta (CHF) |
 |---------------------------|---------------|-----------------|-------------|-------------|